ethanlee515/IIAS-Spendings-Tracker/README.md

 # IIAS Spendings Tracker
 Built for a trip to Israel.
-Tracks spendings.
+Tracks spendings for bureaucracy purposes.